livingdocsIO/documentation/content/reference-docs/project-config/content-types.md

 ## Routing
 *has UI support*

-The routing setting defines how the routes cache (redis) builds lookup route entries for this content-type.
+The routing setting defines how the routes cache (Redis) builds lookup route entries for this content-type.
 We advise you to use the UI under "Project Setup - Categories / Routing" to setup your routing config.

 Example:
 ```js